northle/docs/site/docs/basics/controllers-and-routing.md

 ### Optional Parameters

-To make a paramater optional, use the question mark:
+To make a paramater optional, use the question mark.
+The following route will match both `/users` and `/users/luke_skywalker` paths:

 ```ts
 @Route.Get('/users/:name?')
 ```

-The above route will match both `/users` and `/users/luke_skywalker` paths.

 ### Regular Expressions

-You can also define a RegExp pattern for route URLs:
+You can also define a `RegExp` pattern for route URLs:

 ```ts
 @Route.Get('/posts/:id(^\\d+)')